finos/FDC3/docs/api-bridging/spec.md

 * Receiving requests from the bridge.
 * Sending responses to the bridge.

 Hence, message paths and propagation are simple.
-All messages to other Deskop Agents are passed to the bridge for routing and all messages (both requests and responses) are received back from it, i.e. the bridge is responsible for all message routing.
+All messages to other Desktop Agents are passed to the bridge for routing and all messages (both requests and responses) are received back from it, i.e. the bridge is responsible for all message routing.

-#### Collating responses
+#### Collating Responses

 Whilst some FDC3 requests are fire and forget (e.g. broadcast) the main requests such as `findIntent` or `raiseIntent` expect a response.
 In a bridging scenario, the response can come from multiple Desktop Agents and therefore need to be aggregated and augmented before they are sent back to the requesting DA.